Ben Utecht

-Benjamin Jeffrey Utecht (born June 30, 1981) is a former American football player and current singer.
-Utecht was a tight end for the Indianapolis Colts and the Cincinnati Bengals.
-He was signed by the Indianapolis Colts as an undrafted free agent in 2004.
-He played college football at Minnesota.
-Utecht has also played for the Cincinnati Bengals.
+Benjamin Jeffrey Utecht (born June 30, 1981) is an American singer and former professional football player.
+He played football as a tight end for the Indianapolis Colts and Cincinnati Bengals of the National Football League (NFL).
+He was signed by the Colts as an undrafted free agent in 2004 after playing college football for the Minnesota Golden Gophers.
 He earned a Super Bowl ring with the Colts in Super Bowl XLI over the Chicago Bears.

-Early years
+Early life

 Utecht graduated from Hastings Senior High School in Hastings, Minnesota where he helped lead the Raiders to a State Semi-Final appearance.

 College career

 Utecht became a four-year starter at the University of Minnesota, starting 35 of 44 games and playing in the Music City Bowl.

 Professional career

 Indianapolis Colts

 He signed as a free agent with the Colts on April 30, 2004.
 Utecht did not see much action in the 2004 and 2005 seasons.
 His best season was the 2006 season, with 37 receptions for 377 yards.
 In the 2006 postseason, Utecht had 5 receptions for 41 yards.
 He would then go on to help the Colts win Super Bowl XLI.
 In 2007, he caught 31 receptions for 364 yards and a touchdown.
 Utecht became a restricted free agent in the 2008 offseason.